Taaitaaiger/jlrs/README.md

   Access the content of a Julia array as an `ArrayView` or `ArrayViewMut` from ndarray.

+- `static-arrays`

+  Adds support for working with statically-sized array types from the StaticArrays package.

 - `f16`

   Adds support for working with Julia's `Float16` type from Rust using half's `f16` type.